Primary Navigation Mobile

 • Renaultsport models will cost more

-Small hatchbacks and low running costs usually go hand-in-hand and so it is with the Renault Clio where efficiency is at the heart of its ethos.
+Small hatchbacks and low running costs usually go hand-in-hand, and so it is with the Renault Clio where efficiency is at the heart of its ethos.

-Sipping fuel at the slowest rate are the Clios powered by the dCi 90 diesel, with an official claim of 57.6mpg and CO2 emissions of 105g/km.
+The Clios that sip fuel at the slowest rate are those powered by the dCi 90 diesel.
+They have official fuel economy figures of 57.6mpg and CO2 emissions of 105g/km.
+Meanwhile, the TCe 90 petrol model claims an average of 47.1mpg.
+The TCe 75 offers an identical figure.

 Servicing should be relatively inexpensive too, as should consumables like tyres, although again the Renaultsport versions will inevitably cost more.